swoops/mutual_julia/README.md

 sudo make install

 ```
-From here place the shader files somewhere you like.
+From here, place the shader files somewhere you like.
 Then run:
 ```
 xscreensaver-demo
 ```